marina01p/SDTM-Labs/Lab#2/README.md

 Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the system.
 This type of design pattern comes under structural pattern as this pattern adds an interface to existing system to hide its complexities.

-This pattern involves a single class which provides simplified methods required by client and delegates calls to methods of existing system classes.
+For this design pattern, I created a class *CandyFacade.java* (facade.CandyFacade), which allows the code to communicate with the Decorator design pattern classes.
+It provides a simplified method and delegates calls to this methods.

 ```
     private final AbstractFactory candyFactory;